Solid-state platform for cooperative quantum dynamics driven by correlated emission: Introduction

 This work is organized as follows.
-In Sec.
-II, we develop a general theoretical framework for the quantum many-body dynamics of an array of solid-state spin defects interacting via the magnetic field fluctuations of a shared solid-state reservoir.
-In Sec.
-III, we apply this formalism to a ferromagnetic bath and investigate the effective qubit-qubit interactions in experimentally relevant regimes.
-In Sec.
-IV, we explore the dynamics of the quantum hybrid spin system in the lowest Dicke, i.e., single-excitation, manifold.
-In Sec.
-V, we investigate the quantum many-body dynamics of the ensemble and its robustness to experimental perturbations, as well as the correlations of many-body states.
-We provide a summary and outlook in Sec.
-VI.
+In Sec.~\ref{sec:model}, we develop a general theoretical framework for the quantum many-body dynamics of an array of solid-state spin defects interacting with the magnetic field fluctuations of a common solid-state reservoir.
+In Sec.~\ref{sec:bath}, we introduce a model for the ferromagnetic bath.
+In Sec.~\ref{sec:ME}, we apply the formalism developed in Sec.~\ref{sec:model} to the ferromagnetic bath and investigate the effective qubit-qubit interactions in experimentally relevant regimes.
+In Sec.~\ref{sec:single}, we explore the dynamics of the quantum hybrid spin system in the lowest Dicke, i.e., single-excitation, manifold.
+In Sec.~\ref{sec:multi}, we investigate the quantum many-body dynamics of the ensemble and its robustness to experimental perturbations.
+We provide a summary and outlook in Sec.~\ref{sec:concl}.